pughlab/pipeline-suite/README.md

 --no-wait { if not a dry-run and you don't want to wait around for it to finish }
 </code></pre>

+A few notes about Mutect2: Some samples (WGS and some WXS samples) will have exceptionally long run times.
+One solution is to run Mutect2 *per-chromosome*, however this alters the statistical models applied and thus may produce a different set of variants.
+Currently, stringent filtering plus the final ensemble approach typically make these differences irrevelant but it is something to be aware of.

 ### run VarScan to produce SNV and CNA calls
 <pre><code>Run T/N pairs and create a panel of normals:
 perl varscan.pl \